 We are asking everyone who is at risk of being affected by the flu to get vaccinated this winter.
 By having the flu vaccination, you will help protect yourself and others from what can be a severe, and sometimes fatal, illness which could lead to hospital treatment.
 You will also be helping to protect the NHS from coming under pressure this winter.

 Who should get the flu vaccine?

-The flu vaccine is also being offered to those with a long-term health condition such as:
+The free flu vaccine is also being offered to those with a long-term health condition such as: